hackthedev/matlab-tricks/R2021b/misc/foreach-file-in-folder.md

-The following code will allow you to loop through all files in a directory, and is referencing to serveral other tricks here [^clearList][^addUnique]
+The following code will allow you to loop through all files in a directory, and is referencing to serveral other tricks here [^1][^2]
 ```matlab
 ClearList(app, app.ThemesListBox);